angular-schule/website-articles/blog/2019-02-third-party-libraries-and-widgets/README.md

 This doesn't just apply to lodash.
 We should always check how big the bundles will be by our new dependencies.
-In fact, if we work with 3rd party libraries, the bundle sizes will become one of the biggest showstoppers ever.
+In fact, if we work with 3rd party libraries, the bundle sizes will become one of the biggest showstoppers.

 **[👉 Demo on Stackblitz](https://stackblitz.com/edit/angular-3rd-party-libraries-and-widgets?file=src%2Fapp%2Flodash-example%2Flodash-example.component.ts)**